viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 The service is built for ease of use and gives IT administrators the option to tailor it to meet the unique needs of their business with Autopatch groups.
 This feature allows you to customize deployments based on needs or critical business processes without extra costs or unplanned disruptions.
 For example, you may decide to delay rollout of updates for the finance team to mitigate risk of disruptions at the end of a quarter.

 From a technical standpoint, the service utilizes Microsoft Intune policies and your current Intune Update rings.
-The services’s use of your rings allows you to take advantage of Windows Autopatch reporting and device readiness without having to redeploy or modify your existing update configurations.
+The services's use of your rings allows you to take advantage of Windows Autopatch reporting and device readiness without having to redeploy or modify your existing update configurations.
 The deployment of your Intune policies to enrolled tenants and continuously monitoring of those policies by Autopatch means that you can easily identify and resolve any conflicts.

 Comprehensive reporting is available via a summary dashboard displaying quality status and trends, and a reliability report.
 The reliability score is derived from stop error codes observed on managed devices, enabling improved insights about potential impacts of updates on devices.

 From a technical standpoint, Windows Autopatch configures the policies and deployment service of Windows Update for Business to deliver updates, all within Microsoft Intune.<sup>[\[9\]](conclusion.md#footnote9)</sup> The results for IT admins: up-to-date endpoints and detailed reports to demonstrate compliance or help identify issues.
 The goal is to help IT teams be more secure and update more efficiently with less effort.

-There’s a lot more to learn about Windows Autopatch: this [Forrester Consulting Total Economic Impact™ Study](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW10vlw) commissioned by Microsoft features insights from customers talking about the impact deploying Windows Autopatch has had on their organization.
+There's a lot more to learn about Windows Autopatch: this [Forrester Consulting Total Economic Impact&trade; Study](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW10vlw) commissioned by Microsoft features insights from customers talking about the impact deploying Windows Autopatch has had on their organization.
 You can also find out more about updates to Autopatch features and the future of the service in the regularly published [IT pro blogs](https://aka.ms/MoreAboutAutopatch). and [Windows Autopatch community](https://aka.ms/AutopatchCommunity) allows IT professionals to get answers to questions from their peers and the Autopatch team.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**